Fort Worth officer who shot woman inside her home charged with murder

 A Fort Worth, Texas, police officer who shot and killed a woman inside her home early Saturday was charged with murder on Monday, shortly after he resigned from the force.

-Aaron Dean is being held at the Tarrant County Correction Center, Fort Worth Police Sgt.
+The former officer, Aaron Dean, is being held at the Tarrant County Correction Center, Fort Worth Police Sgt.
 Chris Daniels said.
 The woman, 28-year-old Atatiana Jefferson, was playing video games with her 8-year-old nephew when she was shot.
-A neighbor had noticed Jefferson's front door was slightly open, and called the police department's non-emergency line, asking them to do a wellness check.
-Body camera footage released by the police department shows an officer shining a flashlight into the house, then yelling, "Put your hands up, show me your hands," before firing one shot.
+A neighbor had noticed Jefferson's front door was slightly open and called the police department's non-emergency line, asking them to do a wellness check.
+Body-camera footage released by the police department shows an officer shining a flashlight into the house, then yelling, "Put your hands up, show me your hands," before firing one shot.